-The Social Expert which is the most likely of this list to exploit their social skills for their own purpose but also to support the team's purpose.
+The Social Expert is the most likely one on this list to exploit their social skills for their own purpose but also to support the team's purpose.

 Not to be confused with Face.
 Also not The Face Of The Band, though the roles can overlap.
 The name comes from the tradition of Dungeons & Dragons where a character in a Player Party would be the face of the group: they have stats and skill sets based on talking and resolving conflicts without fighting.

 open/close all folders

 Cardcaptor Sakura: Tomoyo interacts with everyone and contrasts them with her Muggleness.
 She's also emotional support for Sakura, and Syaoran too after he calms down.

 Witch Hunter Robin: Chief Inspector Shintar Kosaka represents the STNJ to other organizatons and passes on the office's reports to the parent organization, SOLOMON.
 He has a lot of friends in the police department and all he has to do is call one of them to get info on suspects.

 Baccano!: Luck does most of the talking and business for the Gandor family.
 His friendship with Firo is also the reason the Gandors have a good relationship with the Martillo Family.
 His brothers are either too quiet or too aggressive for such a responsibility.

 Crest of the Stars deconstructs this trope with how Jinto feels about being forced into this role.
 Because he seems to get along with everyone (perhaps because he wasn't born into Abh society like everyone else) he has to act as a go-between both inside the Basroil's crew and with other soldiers.
 This means shouldering everyone's emotional baggage and translating for the one receiving the message.

 Code Geass: Kaguya invokes the trope in her bid for Zero's hand in marriage.
 "You'll need a public face, right?"